It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the Roomba S9.

 - Better Edge Cleaning: Another benefit of the iRobot’s design change would be edge cleaning.
 The wider brush roll and new side brush design translate to better cleaning on the edges and corners.

 - Powerful Airflow: The Roomba S9+ has 22 cfm at high power, two more than the Neato D7.
-However, this figure is offset by the number at the default setting at just 8 cfm.
+However, this figure is offset by the number at the default setting that produces only 8 cfm.

-- Crazy Expensive: Expect to pay a lot of $$$ for the technology that product brings to the table.
+- Crazy Expensive: Expect to pay a premium for the technology that the product brings to the table.
 How expensive is it?
 This robotic vacuum will cost more than a German-made Sebo upright!
 The good news is the Roomba I7’s price has gone down because of this.
 It’s a great less costly alternative if this is too lavish.

-- Not-so-good Performance at the Low Setting: Roomba has a low power setting to maximize the battery.
+- Not-so-good Performance at the Low Setting: Roomba has a low power setting to maximize battery life.
 However, using this setting drops the airflow down to just 8 cfm which isn’t enough.
-It’s best to leave it at the auto mode for the best results.
+It’s best to leave it in the auto mode for the best results.

 Neato has been chasing iRobot for years right now, and the D7 may be their best product to date.

 One thing going for the D7 is the price.
 Even when you compare it to the Roomba S9 (without the “+”), it’s still the less costly option.

 Unlike the Roomba S7 that has a camera, the D7 utilizes the LIDAR laser distance sensor that fires laser signals to detect obstacles and help it draw a map.